How can I register to vote?

 Polls will be open 6:30 a.m. – 7:30 p.m. on the Nov.
 8 Election Day.

 To update your name, address or party affiliation you can fill out a voter registration form or complete the form on your voter registration card and mail it in to your county board of elections office.
 If you move to a new county you will have to complete a new voter registration form instead of updating your current voter registration card.

 If you have moved more than 30 days prior to the election you will need to be registered and may only vote at your new polling place.
 If you have moved fewer than 30 days prior to the election, you are still qualified to vote in your prior polling place and may vote only there.

 You may request a mail-in absentee ballot from your county board of elections no later than 5:00 p.m. on the last Tuesday before the election.
 Your absentee ballot must be returned to the county Board of Election by 5:00 p.m. on the day before the election.

-For more information, contact your county board of elections office.
+For more information on voting in North Carolina, please contact your county board of elections office.